realworldocaml/book/en/guided-tour.md

 deviations, as shown below.
 Note that there are two let-bindings in a row without a double semicolon between them.
-That's because the double semicolon is required only to tell utop to process the input, not to separate two expressions.
+That's because the double semicolon is required only to tell utop to process the input, not to separate two declarations.

 ```frag
 ((typ ocamltop)(name guided-tour/main.topscript)(part 51))